aibasel/downward/.github/pull_request_template.md

 ---

 In this field (titeled `Add a description`), write a more extensive summary of the changes made in this pull request.
-Most importantly, describe what changes on the planner behavior they imply:
+This description will be suggested as the commit message when squashing and merging the pull request, so it should be refined along the development process.
+The final commit message should describe how the changes affect planner behavior:
- - Do the changes add functionality?
+ - Do they add functionality?
  - Does the command line syntax change?
- - Does the change impact planner performance? (provide numbers from experiments if reasonable, see example below)

-This description can and should be refined along the development process.
-In the end, it can be used more or less directly as the commit message when squashing and merging the changes.
+ - Is planner performance affected according to the experiment?

 ---